SIAE

 The Italian Society of Authors and Publishers (SIAE) is a non-profit collective management organization in the form of a public economic entity with an associative basis, responsible for protecting intellectual works and managing copyright intermediation in Italy.

-Today, SIAE is the sixth-largest collecting society in the world in terms of copyright revenue and safeguards the creative work of over 112,000 authors and publishers in the fields of Music, Cinema, Theater, Radio-TV and Online Works, Opera and Ballet, Literary Works, and Visual Arts.
+Today, SIAE is the sixth-largest collecting society in the world in terms of copyright revenue and safeguards the creative work of over 125,000 authors and publishers in the fields of Music, Cinema, Theater, Radio-TV and Online Works, Opera and Ballet, Literary Works, and Visual Arts.
 It collects and distributes copyright royalties to its registered members based on the use of their works.

 Additionally, SIAE plays a key role in several organizations that advocate for creators' interests at both the European and international levels.

+With a strategic plan focused on digital transformation, new skills, and more effective negotiations with major global players, in 2025 SIAE surpassed the one‑billion‑euro revenue threshold, distributing €849 million in royalties to its members while further reducing costs.
+Average commissions were brought down to 13.7%, reaching 8% for digital and 5% for major live events.

 History

 The Italian Society of Authors was founded in Milan at 4:00 PM on 23 April 1882, in the Clock Room of Palazzo Marino.
 The previous day, several prominent figures from Italian culture, entertainment, publishing, and the arts had gathered there to discuss a unified plan for copyright protection.
 A total of 181 individuals, including scholars of science, literature, and the arts, joined the association.
 With the approval of its first statute, the SIA (Società Italiana degli Autori), the Italian Society of Authors for the Protection of Literary and Artistic Property, was born.

 Since its foundation in 1882, indeed, the organization has undergone several name changes: SIA (Società Italiana degli Autori) from 1882 to 1926, SIAE (Società Italiana degli Autori ed Editori) from 1926 to 1942, EIDA (Ente Italiano per il Diritto d'Autore), and finally back to SIAE in 1945.